-As of December 31, 2014, part of the Group's subsidiaries is not compliant with all of the financial covenants that were determined as part of the credit agreements.
-Therefore, the Company classified its loans from the bank in the amount of US\$181.6m and presented them as of the reporting date under current liabilities.
+As of December 31, 2014, part of the Group's subsidiaries is not complied with all of the financial covenants that were determined as part of the credit agreements.
+Therefore, the Company classified its loans from the bank in the amount of 181.6 million US dollars and presented them as of the reporting date under current liabilities.